castorini/dhr/docs/beir-eval.md

 ```
 ## Evaluation with Sentence Transformer
 The second one is to directly use [BEIR](https://github.com/beir-cellar/beir) API to conduct brute-force search.
-No densification before retrieval; thus, the result can be considered the upper bound of our model.
+No densification before retrieval; thus, the result is slightly different from the numbers reported in our paper.
+Note that, for this script, we currently only support our DHR models, [DeLADE-CLS](https://huggingface.co/jacklin/DeLADE-CLS) and [DeLADE-CLS-P](https://huggingface.co/jacklin/DeLADE-CLS-P).
 ```
 python -m tevatron.datasets.beir.encode_and_retrieval --dataset trec-covid --model ${MODEL_DIR}
 ```